archer96/archerTarget.js/README.md

 ## Release History ##

+ - 2013/09/29 - v0.3.4 - fixed event unbinding: when reinitializing ArcherTarget.js on an element, we now unbind the events without cloning an replacing the element.

  - 2013/07/30 - v0.3.3
    - fixed container mouse events
    - fixed bug where events are fired twice if the element was used before for a target